Francis Okaroh: Coach

 In the early 1990s, Okaroh coached the Norwood High School boys' soccer team.
 Currently, he runs Francis Okaroh's Ultimate Soccer Academy in New Hampton, New Hampshire.
 In 2007, he became an assistant coach with the Boston University men's soccer team.
 With his brother Ben, he founded FC Blazers, a youth soccer club based in Massachusetts.

+Francis Okaroh joined the Emmanuel College staff as the Head Women's Soccer Coach, taking over the program in April 2021.
+In his first two seasons with the team, Okaroh led the Saints to a pair of GNAC postseason berths and was named the 2022 GNAC Women's Soccer Coach of the Year.
+He coached the 2022 GNAC Rookie of the Year, the 2022 GNAC Goalkeeper of the Year and the 2021 GNAC Defensive Player of the Year while having eight members honored on the GNAC All-Conference squad.